 To graduate and attain your degree, students had to do an internship for a semester.
 I sent my resume and a few collections created during my time in school to some of my favorite designers whose collections I would stalk on ‘nymag’ and ‘style.com’.
 I ended up accepting a Production internship at Cushnie et Ochs and learned under the wings of the two beautiful, young, and knowledgeable women for three seasons who had built their company right after college.
 It was one of the most inspiring times of my life.
 I ended up living in New York for a year and completed a few more apprenticeships in the Design and Technical Design areas at Tommy Hilfiger, Peter Som, and Jen Kao while working full time.

 After leaving New York, I worked at several companies in South Florida as a Technical Designer and have found much joy in that area.
 In this role, I have been able to work with all departments in the business which leads me here:

 Featured in: Tampa Bay Times

-Today, I handle some Technical Design projects for a local lingerie company and have started my own line of what I like to call airy, elemental, cozy, feminine, and fresh intimates.
+Today, I handle some Technical and Design projects for local companies and have started my own line of what I like to call cozy, feminine, and fresh intimates.
 My goal is to create a sustainable company in all areas.
 I am married to my amazing husband (and high school sweetheart) and we are living and having fun in the sunny (and rainy) Miami together.

 I am overwhelmed pretty much every day with how God has shaped my life into what it is today and look forward to the rest that is to come.
 I hope you’ll come along for the ride!